Assessing systematic uncertainties from spectral re-analysis of Cyg X-1 with different coronal geometries: Conclusion

 \section{Conclusion}

-This work presents a systematic spectroscopic investigation of the coronal geometry in \src, with a focus on testing a physically motivated, horizontally extended (disk-like) corona against the established lamppost and broken power-law emissivity models.
+In this work, we have focused on quantifying the systematic uncertainties that arise from different coronal geometries in spectral fitting.
+By comparing four widely used models— the power-law emissivity profile, broken power-law emissivity profile, the lamppost corona, and the disk-like corona.
+We have shown how these model assumptions influence key spectral parameters, including the black hole spin, inclination, ionization and the iron abundance.

-Our analysis shows that the disk-like corona model, which is strongly supported by independent polarimetric data \citep{Henric2022}, provides a statistical fit to the high-energy spectrum that is comparable to both the lamppost models (Models~4/5) and the phenomenological broken power-law model (Model~0).
+Our analysis reveals that the model-dependent range of spectral parameters is significant.
+Specifically, the black hole spin and inclination can be inferred to be relatively low, with values as low as $\sim0.7$ and $\sim30^\circ$ respectively, depending on the chosen coronal geometry.
+This highlights the importance of carefully considering the assumed coronal model when interpreting black hole spin and inclination angle measurements, as different geometries can lead to different conclusions.

-In summary, the disk-like corona model produces several notable and potentially more physically consistent results: \begin{itemize} \item It yields an inclination angle ($i \approx 30^\circ$) in excellent agreement with the binary orbital inclination ($27.1^\circ \pm 0.8^\circ$; \citealt{Orosz2011}), mitigating the known bias toward higher inclinations in standard reflection models. \item The combination of a distant reflector and an extended coronal region flattens the emissivity profile, naturally resolving the unphysical negative outer disk emissivity index found in previous work. \item Freeing the disk electron density constrains $n_{\rm e} \approx 10^{20}$ cm$^{-3}$, consistent with theoretical expectations for the inner regions of black hole accretion disks. \end{itemize}
+While each model provides a statistically reasonable fit to the data, our results demonstrate that the disk-like corona model yields more physically consistent results.
+This model, supported by recent polarization measurements \citep{Henric2022}, suggests a lower inclination angle ($\sim 30^\circ$), consistent with the binary orbital inclination ($27.1^\circ \pm 0.8^\circ$; \citealt{Orosz2011}), and resolves the unphysical negative outer emissivity index found in the power-law models.
+Additionally, the disk-like model constrains the electron density to $n_e \approx 10^{20}\, \text{cm}^{-3}$, which aligns with theoretical expectations for the inner disk regions.

 The current implementation of the disk-like corona model has limitations: the fixed outer radius of the disk-shaped coronal region and the ignored processes such as Compton scattering of reflection photons or re-interaction of inverse Compton photons with the coronal region may limit its realism.
 The slight statistical inferiority, coupled with these simplifications, indicates that spectral data alone are insufficient to definitively favour a disk-like geometry over the lamppost scenario.